Pythonista7/OpenCV_selfTut/README.md

 3) Move on to neich corners.Want to learn something new and specific goahead.
 But make sure you putdown a meaning effort and upload anything you've written.
 ***Dont miss a commit just because it ain't great.***
+4) Or start early and obtain the art of learning from documentation>will help you in the long run.<br>
 ### Day 1
 * Insertion Sort in C.(Algorithms)
 	* Code file - [InsertionSort.c](https://github.com/Pythonista7/30_days_of_code-/blob/master/InsertionSort.c)